apache/pulsar/site2/docs/deploy-bare-metal.md

 #### Bookies and Brokers

 For machines running a bookie and a Pulsar broker, you had better use more powerful machines.
 For an AWS deployment, for example, [i3.4xlarge](https://aws.amazon.com/blogs/aws/now-available-i3-instances-for-demanding-io-intensive-applications/) instances may be appropriate.
-On those machines you had better use the following:
+On those machines you can use the following:

 * Fast CPUs and 10Gbps [NIC](https://en.wikipedia.org/wiki/Network_interface_controller) (for Pulsar brokers)
 * Small and fast [solid-state drives](https://en.wikipedia.org/wiki/Solid-state_drive) (SSDs) or [hard disk drives](https://en.wikipedia.org/wiki/Hard_disk_drive) (HDDs) with a [RAID](https://en.wikipedia.org/wiki/RAID) controller and a battery-backed write cache (for BookKeeper bookies)